 - Budget price with compatibility: Mayflash F300

-This fight stick from 8Bitdo is far cheaper than the Hori.
-Though not nearly as well-reviewed as the Hori, for a third of the price, the N30 is a solid choice with a few more options.
+This fight stick from 8Bitdo is cheaper than the Hori.
+Though not nearly as well-reviewed as the Hori, the N30 is a solid choice with a few more options for a third of the price.
 It has a broader compatibility range than the Hori.
 Not only does it work on the Switch and PC, but it's also usable on Mac and Android and can be connected via Bluetooth to capable devices.
 Also, unlike the Hori, it's easier to mod and customize.
 This is an excellent choice if you're on more of a budget but want a quality model with wide compatibility.
 Note: This stick is currently unavailable at Amazon (and is only sold there for now), but we'll update once they've restocked!

 For those who like the Mayflash but don't necessarily need headset support and want to pay a bit less, the F300 is a good option.
-It only costs $60 (at most), is just as sturdy as its more expensive cousin, and has the same compatibility.
+It is not as expensive as the F500, is just as sturdy as its more expensive cousin, and has the same compatibility.
 Really, the main differences are that the device, on the whole, is smaller, and it doesn't have headset support on non-Switch devices.
 If you're only planning to use the fighting stick for Switch, this is a fine, less expensive choice.

-While there are not yet tons of fighting sticks available for the Nintendo Switch, there are enough options that you should be able to find one that suits your needs.
+There are enough options for Nintendo Switch fight sticks that you should be able to find one that suits your needs.
 I favor the HORI Real Arcade Pro V for its excellent feel and responsiveness.